UML-Cyber-Security/CCDC_Practice_Infrastructure/Network/Proxmox/SDN.md

     <img src="Images/SD3.png" width=800>

 4. Create a VLAN Zone
    *  <a href="https://pve.proxmox.com/pve-docs/chapter-pvesdn.html">Per Proxmox's SND documentation</a>: "A zone defines a virtually separated network", we need this in order to virtually connect the Proxmox hosts, allowing for the "Seamless" communication between nodes on the various networks.
-We can likely use the **Simple** or **VLan** Zones.
-If we wish to utilize VLan Tags the VLAN network is required.
+If we wish to utilize this properly VXLans are required, as they create an overlay network between the systems.

     <img src="Images/SD4.png" width=800>